superduper-io/superduper-docs/docs/intro.md

 Superduper is a Python based framework for building **end-2-end AI-data workflows and applications** on your own data, integrating with major databases.
 It supports the latest technologies and techniques, including LLMs, vector-search, RAG, multimodality as well as classical AI and ML paradigms.

-Developers may leverage Superduper by building **compositional and declarative objects** which out-source the details of deployment, orchestration and versioning, and to Superduper.
+Developers may leverage Superduper by building **compositional and declarative objects** which out-source the details of deployment, orchestration and versioning to Superduper.
 This allows developers to completely avoid implementing MLOps, ETL pipelines, model deployment, data migration and synchronization.

 Superduper involves 4 characteristic phases, summarized as "**CAPE**": **connect** to data, **apply** arbitrary AI to that data, **package** and reuse the application on arbitrary data, and **execute** AI-database queries and predictions on the resulting AI outputs and data.